Raise More Money from Your Business Community

 “We don’t have a chance to earn corporate support,” Tony complains, “We don’t have a single corporate headquarters in our region.”
 If you think like Tony, get ready to change your opinion.
 No matter if your nonprofit serves in a major city, or rural area without a single corporate headquarters for miles, you can raise funds from businesses.
 Lysakowski’s book, Raise More Money from Your Business Community, will help you to develop a systematic effort to partner with big and small businesses to raise money to meet your mission and to improve your community.

-One extremely valuable area of Raise More Money from Your Business Community is Lysakowski’s common sense suggestions on meeting and interacting with the business community that are scattered throughout the text.
+One extremely valuable area of Raise More Money from Your Business Community is Lysakowski’s common sense suggestions on meeting and interacting with the business community throughout the text.
 Since getting started is often the most difficult step in fundraising, you will find Lysakowski’s practical, doable advice helpful.
 She suggests, for example, working with chamber of commences and identifying potential opportunities including “unglamorous partners” like the millionaire who owns the car wash.

 This book is excellent for nonprofit organizations that flounder in the business development area and those who believe little is possible, like Tony, whose community offers no corporate headquarters.
 If your ultimate goal is cause marketing and sponsorships, like the Statute of Liberty-American Express experience, follow Lysakowski’s suggestions to enhance your journey to these kinds of relationships.
 By interacting with businesses, you will have the opportunity to see new possibilities to enhance your nonprofit, businesses, and your community.